As is almost always the case, the greatest dangers often come from other humans. Security becomes paramount as people loot, rape, steal and kill.

 9) You Need Power

-Power can be heat, cold (refrigeration), light (security), communication (security) and more.If you don’t have your handy generator nearby, don’t have an inverter to run off your car, or maybe can’t spare the gas even if you do, and you aren’t holed up in your solar, wind and hydroelectric powered bunker, how can you find power to charge and use radios, lights and more?
+Power can be heat, cold (refrigeration), light (security), communication (security) and more.If you don’t have your handy generator nearby, don’t have an inverter to run off your car, or maybe can’t spare the gas even if you do (learn how to siphon gas to avoid this), and you aren’t holed up in your solar, wind and hydroelectric powered bunker, how can you find power to charge and use radios, lights and more?

 The first thing to consider is that going 12 volt is probably your best option.
 12 volt power is easy to work with and easy to rig up for some of the most basic needs.
 12 volt power is everywhere, from cars to exit signs in buildings (usually 6 volt) to solar powered street signs, backup systems for cell towers, train switching stations, golf carts and one place to consider strongly: RV lots of any type, since RV’s will have 12V appliances as well.

 10) What Can Go Wrong, Could Go Wrong